 By Stacy Keith

 Behind the origin story of every great legendary place are usually legendary people with the forethought, vision, and creativity to build it.
 In Lubbock, Texas, one of the most legendary places I hear discussed in music circles is Stubb’s Bar-B-Q. This iconic venue, now gone for many years, hosted musicians traveling through Lubbock, Texas.
-It was particularly known for its Sunday Night Jams hosting such famed musicians as Stevie Rae Vaughn, Joe Ely, and Jesse “Guitar” Taylor.
+It was particularly known for its Sunday Night Jams hosting such famed musicians as Stevie Rae Vaughan, Joe Ely, and Jesse “Guitar” Taylor.
 In addition, Stubb’s was a launching stage for many local musicians, including the original Joe Ely Band.

 Christopher B. Stubblefield (known as Stubb by his family and friends), among other notable West Texas artists, is featured on Lubbock’s West Texas Walk of Fame.
 Through a unique partnership with the Southwest Music Archive at Texas Tech University and Civic Lubbock, a new exhibit will soon be on display at the Buddy Holly Center, featuring the stories behind the names.
 Stubb’s Bar- B-Q, Jesse “Guitar” Taylor, Joe Ely, Paul Milosevich, and Terry Allen are those who the first exhibit will feature.